James Wright

 His principle interest is buildings archaeology and he has experience of working on properties from the eleventh to twentieth century including castles, great houses, ecclesiastical sites, civic structures, industrial and vernacular architecture.
 He has led major projects at sites including the Tower of LondonPalace of Westminster, Southwark Cathedral, Knole (Kent), King John’s Palace (Nottinghamshire), St Mary’s Warwick and Tattershall Castle.
 Recent projects have found James working from Lancashire to Kent and from Wiltshire to Norfolk.

 In 2020, James began writing the Mediaeval Mythbusting Blog which seeks to investigate and debunk commonly believed and repeated stories about ancient buildings.
 This project has subsequently been picked up as a book option – Historic Building Mythbusting – by The History Press and was released in June 2024.
+His next book, The Buildings Archaeologist, will be released in 2026.

 Curriculum Vitae